koficypher/ng-electron-case/README.md

 This application also comes with Electron Rebuild which rebuilds native Node.js modules against the currently installed Electron version.
 To use the rebuild feature edit the `package.json` file, in the scripts section where we have the rebuild command with the name of the module you want to rebuild.
 Further documentation can be found [here](https://github.com/electron/electron-rebuild)

+## Tip To Reduce Build Size

+Electron packager will use only your dependencies specified in your `package.json` file and also dependcies of those dependencies when packaging your app.
+I think you are getting the picture.
+That means you can actually reduce the size of the packaged app if you remove all unecessary packages to the devdepencies section in your `package.json` file.
+Additional `--prune=true` and using asar builds `--asar` will also add in reducing your build size.
+But in all, a zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and Electron version.

 ## Licence

 This project is licenced under MIT licence